aviate-labs/node-monitor/README.md

 ```

 ### Settings Explained
-intervalMinutes
-: The interval in which to wait to query the dashboard API
+- intervalMinutes: The interval in which to wait to query the dashboard API

-NotifyOnNodeMonitorStartup
-: Send a notification email each time Node Monitor is started
+- NotifyOnNodeMonitorStartup: Send a notification email each time Node Monitor is started

-NotifyOnNodeChangeStatus
-: Sends an email if node changes to 'UP', 'DOWN', or 'UNASSIGNED'
+- NotifyOnNodeChangeStatus: Sends an email if node changes to 'UP', 'DOWN', or 'UNASSIGNED'

-NotifyOnAllNodeChanges
-: Sends an email for any kind of node change (subnet, owner, etc)
+- NotifyOnAllNodeChanges: Sends an email for any kind of node change (subnet, owner, etc), basically verbose mode
-: Basically verbose mode

-NotifyOnNodeAdded
-: Send an email when a new node is discovered on the dashboard API
+- NotifyOnNodeAdded: Send an email when a new node is discovered on the dashboard API

-NotifyOnNodeRemoved
-: Send an email when a node is removed from the dashboard API
+- NotifyOnNodeRemoved: Send an email when a node is removed from the dashboard API